 Type 1 diabetes

-Without the hormone, a person’s blood sugar level remains high, causing symptoms such as:
+Without the hormone, a person’s blood sugar level remains high, causing symptoms

 - a frequent need to urinate